J35P312/TIDDIT_benchmarking_repo/README.md

 =========
 Contains the scripts used to count the precision and specificity on NA12878.
 The deletions are validated through the Genome in a Bottle initiative.
-The downloaded deletions as well as the bam files are available via this web site: ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/NA12878/NIST_NA12878_HG001_HiSeq_300x/ The downsampled(30x) bam file was used to benchmark the callers.
+The downloaded deletions as well as the bam files are available via this web site: ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/NA12878/NIST_NA12878_HG001_HiSeq_300x/ The downsampled(30x) bam file was used to benchmark the callers:
+/proj/b2015110/nobackup/data/GIAB_NA12878_HG001_HiSeq_30x/data/RMNISTHS_30xdownsample.bam

 database
 =========